vino9org/inquiry-engine/README.md

 The project is still in POC stage.
 Contributions welcome!

 ## Get Started

 Checkout the [GraphQL Schema](src/main/resources/schema/schema.graphqls).
-Then use your favrite GraphQL client and send the following query
+Run the project by ```./mvnw clean spring-boot:run```, then use your favorite GraphQL client and send the following query

 ```text
 {